Rallying-Loeb eats into Al Attiyah's lead with Dakar second stage win | Sports-Games

 Nine-times world rally champion Sebastien Loeb won Monday's second stage of the Dakar Rally in Saudi Arabia to trim Qatari Nasser Al Attiyah's overall lead to just over nine minutes.

+Loeb's stage win was his 15th in the endurance event and first since 2019 as well as a first for Prodrive, who run the Bahrain Raid Xtreme team.
+"It wasn’t easy because the tracks of the bikes were a little bit difficult for us, but it looks like we are in a good way," said Al Attiyah.

-Argentina's Lucio Alvarez was a distant third overall, 40 minutes off the lead, in a Toyota.
-The electric Audis of triple champion Carlos Sainz and 14-times Dakar winner Stephane Peterhansel finished the stage third and fourth respectively after a nightmare Sunday wrecked their overall chances.
+"I think it will be us two until the end fighting, but there’s still a long way."
+The electric Audis of triple champion Carlos Sainz and 14- times Dakar winner Stephane Peterhansel finished the stage third and fourth respectively after a nightmare Sunday wrecked their overall chances.

-Defending champion Peterhansel, nicknamed 'Mr Dakar' for his success in the event on two wheels and four, resumed 23 hours behind triple champion Al Attiyah after his car was sidelined with a smashed rear axle.
-The Frenchman collected a 16-hour penalty as a result of that incident, blamed on a rock stuck between the chassis and a wheel, and said his main focus now was to help his team mates and give Audi more data about the RS Q e-tron car.
+Defending champion Peterhansel, nicknamed 'Mr Dakar' for his success in the event on two wheels and four, was 23 hours behind triple champion Al Attiyah after his car was sidelined with a smashed rear axle.
+The Frenchman blamed the incident on a rock stuck between the chassis and a wheel and said his main focus now was to gather data and help his team mates.

+"Now, we are going to try to win some specials and put the car to the test, to prepare for next year in reality," said Peterhansel.
+The Dakar, now in its 44th edition, is the first major motorsport event of the year and one of the most dangerous and gruelling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)